 I keep telling people (who do not listen) inside Quebec’s film industry that it’s no good to try to make the public think every single feature shot in La Belle province is a damn good movie worth the money.
-It gives the public a misconception because, once they see two or three films hailed like it was a masterpiece for no serious reasons, they don’t want to see local stuff anymore.
-One conversation later with a (sport) journalist of a major Montreal ‘paper’ about the Cinema guys of his journal feeling pressure to add one star for locals when they give marks on Friday and a near fistfight I got into with a drunk distributor, made Cinetalk.net more ‘selective’ of the local films we review… If we can’t tell the truth to our readers what’s the point?
+It gives the public a misconception because, once they see two or three films hailed like they were masterpieces for no serious reasons, they don’t want to see local stuff anymore.
+One conversation later with a (sports) journalist of a major Montreal ‘paper’ about the pressure to add one star for reviews of local films on Friday, and a near fistfight I got into with a drunk distributor, made Cinetalk.net more ‘selective’ of the local films we review… If we can’t tell the truth to our readers what’s the point?
 Plus I would have won the fistfight anyway.

 Under the circumstances, I often skip my critic outfit for my more anonymous film buff clothes and I go see the films with civilians.

 A sad ‘victim’ of my apprehension, explaining this late review, is the charming and entertaining Charlotte a du Fun (Charlotte Has Fun), directed by Sophie Lorain and written by Catherine Léger .

 Charlotte, 17 is fresh out of a breakup with her boyfriend.
 One short trip to ‘Toy Depot’ Mega store, full of good looking boy workers convinces Charlotte she is ripped for some NSA fun.
 She and her two best girlfriends get hired…